meilisearch/documentation/learn/core_concepts/indexes.md

 ### Faceting

-Facets are a specific use-case of filters in Meilisearch, whether something is a facet or filter depends on your UI and UX design.
-Like filters, you need to add your facets to [`filterableAttributes`](/reference/api/filterable_attributes.md#update-filterable-attributes) then, make a search query using the [`filter` search parameter](/reference/api/search.md#filter).
+Facets are a specific use-case of filters in Meilisearch: whether something is a facet or filter depends on your UI and UX design.
+Like filters, you need to add your facets to [`filterableAttributes`](/reference/api/filterable_attributes.md#update-filterable-attributes), then make a search query using the [`filter` search parameter](/reference/api/search.md#filter).

 By default, Meilisearch returns `100` facet values for each faceted field.
 You can change this using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update faceting settings endpoint](/reference/api/faceting.md#update-faceting-settings).